-If you’ve ever dropped your iPhone in the pool, run it through the washing machine, or have it slip out of your hands and into the toilet, you know the meaning of the word “panic.”
+If you’ve ever dropped your iPhone in the pool, run it through the washing machine, or had it slip out of your hands and into the toilet, you know the meaning of the word “panic.”
 Screw things up and you may lose those photos of your newborn you forgot to download and your entire list of contacts.
 Plus you’re out the price of the phone (insurance doesn’t cover water damage).
 The key is to act fast.
 Here are the most popular methods of saving your cell once it’s hit the drink.

 1. It’s a truth universally acknowledged that your first step should be to remove the battery.
 Immediately.
 “I know it’s tempting, but resist the urge to power up your phone to see if it works–just turning it on can short out the circuits,” writes Joel Johnson of PopularMechanics.com.
 Take out the SIM card, too, which may retain data like contacts even if the phone itself is fried.

 2. Your goal is then to try to speed up the drying process without damaging the phone further—if the phone stays wet for too long it will start to corrode.
 Skip the hairdryer, as it’s too hot for this purpose.
 A better choice is a can of compressed air, an air compressor set to a low psi or a wet/dry Shop Vac.

 3. The next step—or the first, if you don’t have a compressed air source—is to wick any remaining moisture by submerging the phone in a bowl or bag of uncooked white rice and/or silicants if you have them handy.
 (That’s granular stuff that comes in those tiny packets at the bottom of aspirin bottles, beef jerky, the pockets of new clothing—raid your home to find as much as you can).
 Here are the details on how to do it according to eHow.com.